siudesu/BinaryArchive/README.md

 -- load module
 local binarch = require( "m_binary_archive" )

--- specify full path; all supported file types will be appended, includes sub-directories local options = {
+-- specify full path where assets are located (all files will be appended, includes sub-directories) local options = {
-	path = "D:/Projects/Solar2D/AwesomeProject/assets/graphics",
+	baseDir = "D:/Projects/Solar2D/AwesomeProject/assets/graphics",
+	key = tostring(37042), -- key for encrypting data
 }
--- create a new archive at path location binarch.new(options)
+-- create a new archive, output will be at baseDir binarch.new(options)
 ```
 ### Loading and using an archive: